Graduation Frequently Asked Questions

 Except for service aids, pets are not allowed.

 The length of the ceremony is approximately 2 hours, with Mass being about an hour, and the actual commencement taking approximately another hour.

 Day of Graduation: Graduates

-Where do go on the morning of Commencement?
+Where do I go on the morning of Commencement?

-Please rever to the DMU Graduation Website https://divinemercy.edu/student-services/graduation-events/ to find instructions on where you should be and when you should be at the designated location for the processional.
-It is important to arrive on time for rehearsal at 9 am and be in place for the processional prior to 11:00 a.m.
+Please refer to the DMU Website to find instructions on where you should be.
+It is important to arrive on time for rehearsal at 1:00 P.M and be in place for the processional lineup at 1:45P.M.

 On which side of the cap does the tassel go?

 Before graduating, tassels should be on your right.
 After graduating, tassels should be moved to your left.